codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-test.md

 2. View the test data from Xero under the **Accounting** tab.

 If you don't see any test data, you can check whether the sync completed successfully.
-From the **Companies** page, click **Pull history**.
+From the **Companies** page, click **Read history**.
 Also, check that the supported data types are set to **Fetch on first link** in **Settings > Data types**.

 ## What's next?

 Next, you might want to:

-- Edit your sync settings to change which data types to pull from Xero.
+- Edit your sync settings to change which data types to read from Xero.
-- Try out the Push API to create or edit data within Xero.
+- Try out the Write API to create or edit data within Xero.

 :::info Testing banking data in Xero
 It's not possible to create banking transactions within Xero demo companies.
 To test this functionality, you'll need to sign up to a free trial or create a paid Xero organization.